aptech/docs/docs/plotsetxticinterval.rst

     :type time_unit: string

-    :param y: Each column contains the Y values for a particular line.

     :param firstLabeled: Optional input, the value of the first X value on which to place a tick label.
     :type firstLabeled: scalar